dmitryglhf/autodask/README.md

 ## 📖 Overview
-AutoDask is a light AutoML library built on top of Dask for distributed computing, leveraging the Bee Colony Optimization (BCO) algorithm for hyperparameter tuning and model selection.
+AutoDask is a tiny AutoML library built on top of Dask for distributed computing, leveraging the Bee Colony Optimization (BCO) algorithm for hyperparameter tuning.
 It provides an easy-to-use interface for automated machine learning tasks while efficiently using computational resources.

 ## ⚡ Quickstart